LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   class:super.

 Thanks for the comment, we will expand the explanation and examples of mutators in the final paper.
-In the specific case of `deletion`, the other most common place that this mutator applies are so-called "implicit begins": places where sequences are allowed implicitly by enclosing forms like `define` or `cond`.
+In the specific case of `deletion`, the most common place that this mutator applies (beyond the literal `begin` expressions the example illustrates) are so-called "implicit begins": places where sequences are allowed implicitly by enclosing forms like `define` or `cond`.
-Here are two more examples of `deletion` mutations:
+Here are two more examples of `deletion` mutations for these situations:
 ```
 (define (do-something) (step-1!) (step-2!))
 ~>